-CPRA's Flood Risk and Resilience Program builds upon the great progress carried out by other state agencies and local parishes across coastal Louisiana over the last decade.
-The devastation of Hurricanes Katrina and Rita in 2005 led to the nation's largest home elevation program.
-Subsequent hurricanes have created the impetus to implement many types of flood risk reduction projects and to develop local community plans.
-Several state agencies have been working to increase community resilience, including OCD-DRU, GOHSEP, and DOTD.
-CPRA recognizes these agencies' tremendous efforts to help coastal Louisiana communities rebuild from storms more safely and to promote smarter future development.
-As the Flood Risk and Resilience Program is implemented, CPRA is proactively partnering with other agencies to incorporate lessons learned, share data, leverage institutional expertise, and develop closer interagency coordination and collaboration.
+upon the great progress carried out by other state agencies and local parishes across coastal Louisiana More robust program framework.
+The Flood Risk and Resilience Program's framework, developed over the last decade.
+The devastation of Hurricanes in coordination with key stakeholder groups and Katrina and Rita in 2005 led to the nation's largest partners, has been improved to promote a more home elevation program.
+Subsequent hurricanes coordinated coast wide approach to project have created the impetus to implement many types of flood risk reduction projects and to develop implementation.
+Key elements of this framework local community plans.
+Several state agencies have include: the methodology for analyzing and been working to increase community resilience, prioritizing nonstructural projects; nonstructural including OCD-DRU, GOHSEP, and DOTD.
+CPRA application process for parishes; program policies and procedures; project specific policies and procedures; recognizes these agencies' tremendous efforts to and identification of potential funding sources for help coastal Louisiana communities rebuild from storms more safely and to promote smarter future nonstructural projects. development.
+As the Flood Risk and Resilience Expanded resilience-focused collaborations.
+Program is implemented, CPRA is proactively To better develop and implement the Flood partnering with other agencies to incorporate Risk and Resilience Program, various groups lessons learned, share data, leverage institutional have been assembled to promote interagency expertise, and develop closer interagency coordination and cross-sector dialogue.
+These groups include and collaboration.